CSSUoB/TeX-Bot-Py-V2/README.md

 (required for the `/induct` command)
 * `E1041` - The guild member IDs could not be retrieved from the MEMBERS_PAGE_URL
 * `E1042` - The reference to the `@everyone` role could not be correctly retrieved
+* `E1043` - A button callback interaction did not contain the related user

 ## Dependencies